Transforming Jetty Road Glenelg - FAQs

 - How will businesses be supported during construction?

-The project team will work alongside businesses and residents to reduce disruption during the construction and retain as much of the normal street operations as possible.
+The project team is working alongside businesses and residents to reduce disruption during construction and retain as much of the normal street operations as possible.

-We will provide signage for visitors and residents to navigate construction areas and access businesses and services along Jetty Road Glenelg and promote off-street and side-street parking.
+We’re providing signage in the area to assist visitors and residents navigate construction areas and continue to access businesses and services along Jetty Road and directing people to alternative parking facilities where needed.

 - Will access be retained to all the businesses during construction?